A Guide to Understanding Cat Body Language

 Scared and Afraid

 • Tail: A fearful cat’s tail is often tucked tightly under their body or wrapped around their side.
-In some cases, their tail may swish back and forth.
+In some cases, their tails may puff up.

 • Body Posture: Fearful cats typically crouch low to the ground, with their body tense and ready to bolt if necessary.
-This stance looks like they are trying to hold themselves.
+Some may freeze in place.

 • Ears: A cat’s ears will flatten completely against their head, a clear sign of fear.